I’ve made natural alternatives to most of our household and toiletry products, but shampoo was by far the toughest.

 I tried plain liquid castille soap, which left a tangled mess, and I tried a bunch of homemade recipes that didn’t work well at all.

 Finally, at the inspiration of a natural coconut milk (scented) shampoo that I love, I’ve finally found a recipe that I’m happy with and that doesn’t leave my hair tangled, oily or both.

 It works on kids hair too (that’s a picture of my daughter’s newly washed hair) though it isn’t tear free, so watch the eyes!

 It’s such an easy recipe that I can’t believe it took me this long to think of it…

 What you’ll need:

-- coconut milk (this is my favorite that is organic and BPA free) but any will work (UPDATE: a couple of readers mentioned that the canned stuff did not work well for them, but that homemade coconut milk worked great… Depending on your hair type, homemade may be better for you)
+- coconut milk (this is my favorite that is organic and BPA free-and you can get it at wholesale at this link) but any will work (UPDATE: a couple of readers mentioned that the canned stuff did not work well for them, but that homemade coconut milk worked great… Depending on your hair type, homemade may be better for you)

 - Liquid Castille Soap (like Dr. Bronners- I get it at a discount at Thrive Market)

 - Essential Oils of choice (I’ve used peppermint, lavender, rosemary and orange or combinations of those)